-Select the View tab and click on the Named tool on the Coordinates panel and the UCS window will appear on the graphical display.
+Select the Display UCS Dialog tool on the UCS toolbar and the UCS window will appear the graphical display.
 Pick the Settings tab to make the UCS Icon settings change.
 Remove the check from "Display at UCS origin point" as shown in Figure 6.7 and press the OK button to have the system variable change.
 Now you can start to create the solid.